Why You Don’t Need that Link to Get the SEO Benefit from an Online Name Drop: The Power of Linkless Mentions

 What is linkless attribution?

 Linkless attribution is the mention of your business or brand without a hyperlink.
 An instance of linkless attribution is sometimes called a linkless mention.

 Links have proven an easy target for spammers.
 Search engines have made efforts to break the dependence on links as a ranking signal.

-The diverse set of clues the engines use to determine a site’s E-A-T (expertise, authority, trust) and relevance include a lot more than links:
+The diverse set of clues the engines use to determine a site’s E-E-A-T (experience, expertise, authority, trust) and relevance include a lot more than links: